Ada Kuchařová

 Ada Kuchařová (born 5 January 1958 in Brno) is a Czech orienteering competitor.
 She received three silver medals and two bronze medals at the 1983, 1987, 1989 and 1991 World Orienteering Championships.

 Kuchařová most recently competed in an event counting towards International Orienteering Federation rankings in September 2001.

 World cup

-At the Orienteering World Cup Kucharová finished overall 9th in 1986, 11th in 1988, and 11th in 1990.
+At the Orienteering World Cup, Kuchařová finished overall 9th in 1986, 11th in 1988, and 11th in 1990.